 5/30.
 Darth Sidious vs. Yoda in the Senate chamber

 The two veterans of the Force engaged in a fierce lightsaber duel, with each making liberal use of their powers.
-The climactic showdown between Jedi Grand Master Yoda and the Dark Lord of the Sith ended with Yoda being forced to bolt after coming to the conclusion that he couldn’t defeat Sidious, despite his great ability.
+The climactic showdown between Jedi Grand Master Yoda and the Dark Lord of the Sith ended with Yoda being forced to bolt after concluding that he couldn’t defeat Sidious, despite his great ability.

 4/30.
 Anakin and Obi-Wan vs. Dooku in Revenge of the Sith